Discover What Your Struggling Loved One WANTS You To Know

 Now, this may be a controversial statement, and it’s okay if you see things differently.
 There is room here for lots of different points of view.
 This is my belief and it is shared by many recovery professionals and by many of our addicted children as well.
 There is nothing I can do that will directly get your child into recovery/

 There are very real, simple things I can share that will help you!
-Amd by helping you, by changing you, your give your child the gift of opportunities to choose recovery.
+And by helping you, by changing you, your give your child the gift of opportunities to choose recovery.

 Q: You talk a lot about boundaries, Transformative Boundaries™.
-I am worried that boundaries of any kind will push my child away from me or cause him more harm.
+I am worried that boundaries of any kind will push them away from me or cause him more harm.

 A: Never jump into setting a boundary that doesn’t feel right for you at that point in time.